isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-gravity-feed-spray-gun-for-woodworking.markdown

 atomization and produces lower overspray thanks to the included Air cap that has high efficiency.
 The stay-cool spray handle is ergonomic with stainless-steel parts.
-The US-patented  T-Model sprayer gives the painter excellent control and flexibility.
+The US-patentedÂ  T-Model sprayer gives the painter excellent control and flexibility.
 It has a well balanced and ergonomic design that'll also increase its performance.
 As the operator, you'll experience less fatigue and the sprayer will be easy to maneuvering since the T-Model makes it to be roughly 20 percent lighter.
 To get a large spray pattern, turn the knob in a clockwise direction and in a counter-clockwise to get those smaller spray patterns.
 Therefore, you can adjust the fan size incrementally.
 Pros: